noiseprotocol/noise_spec/noise.md

 \newpage

-The `XX` pattern is the most generically useful, since it is efficient and supports mutual authentication and transmission of static public keys.
+The `XX` pattern is the most generically useful, since it supports mutual authentication and transmission of static public keys.

 All interactive patterns allow some encryption of handshake payloads:

- * Patterns where the initiator has pre-knowledge of the responder's static public key (i.e. patterns ending in `"K"`) allow **zero-RTT** encryption, meaning the initiator can encrypt the first handshake payload.
+ * Patterns where the initiator has pre-knowledge of the responder's static public key (i.e. patterns ending in `K`) allow **zero-RTT** encryption, meaning the initiator can encrypt the first handshake payload.

- * All interactive patterns allow **half-RTT** encryption of the first response payload, but the encryption only targets an initiator static public key in patterns starting with "K" or "I".
+ * All interactive patterns allow **half-RTT** encryption of the first response payload, but the encryption only targets an initiator static public key in patterns starting with `K` or `I`.

 The security properties for handshake payloads are usually weaker than the final security properties achieved by transport payloads, so these early